-Apple cider is available almost everywhere so now is the time to take advantage and make these donuts.
+Fresh apple cider is readily available at farmers markets and grocery stores, so now is the time to take advantage and make these donuts.
 I recommend dipping your donut in a hot cup of apple cider to really live it up.

 - 1 cup apple cider